Nonary/PlayNiteWatcher/readme.md

 - Sunshine must be installed as a service (the zip version of Sunshine won't work with this script).
 - Set Sunshine's logging level to Debug.
 - Users must have read permissions to `%WINDIR%/Temp/Sunshine.log` (do not change other permissions, just ensure Users have at least read permissions).
+- Sunshine is at least 0.20 or higher.

 ## Setup